I develop tools to improve reproductive and metabolic health. I also help individuals learn to ask and answer questions using participatory research:

 I hope that the proofs-of-concept here can encourage inclusion of diverse, real world populations in validating new tools.
 Most of all, I hope that participation in research can give agency to self-trackers of all ages, and help us see to see reproduction as broader than fertility: as a litmus test for overall health.

-I grew up in the countryside.
-Moving to the Berkeley for college was a jolt into a world in which people expected food, light, and performance at all hours; (this was especially so for friends interested in research and medicine! ).
-I also watched as friends tried to find forms of contraception that minimized side effects, as those who had delayed starting families struggled to get and stay pregnant, as family members took menopausal hormone replacement therapy, and as reproductive cancers crept into the circle of those I love.
-By my late teens, the interactions among timing, metabolism, stress, and reproductive health dominated life inside and outside the lab.
-I was shocked how few tools were available to help individuals identify health problems, ask questions, experiment, and find ways to improve.
+I watched as friends tried to find forms of contraception that minimized side effects, as those who had delayed childbearing struggled to get and stay pregnant, as family members took menopausal hormone replacement therapy, and as diabetes and reproductive cancer crept into the circle of those I love.
+By my late teens, the interactions among metabolism and reproduction dominated life inside and outside the lab.
+I was shocked how few personalized tools existed to help plan daily life - from training and studying to family planning.

-When not doing the things that occupy this site, I like to run, grow (and cook with) medicinal plants, speak sloppy French and mumble much sloppier Finnish, and follow my friends to new countries.
+When not doing the things that occupy this site, I like to hang with my baby son, speak sloppy French and Finnish, and run.